Quran Foundation Content APIs OAuth2 Quickstart

 npm install @quranjs/api

-import { Language, QuranClient } from "@quranjs/api";
+import { createServerClient } from "@quranjs/api/server";

-const client = new QuranClient({
+const client = createServerClient({

 });

-const chapters = await client.chapters.findAll();
+const chapters = await client.content.v4.chapters.list();

 If you are not using the SDK, the smallest successful manual flow is: